meta-llama/llama-recipes/demo_apps/README.md

 This demo app shows how to use LangChain and Llama2 to let users ask questions about **structured** data stored in a SQL DB.
 As the 2023-24 NBA season is around the corner, we use the NBA roster info saved in a SQLite DB to show you how to ask Llama2 questions about your favorite teams or players.

 ## [LiveData](LiveData.ipynb): Ask Llama2 about Live Data
-This demo app shows how to perform live data augmented generation tasks with Llama2 and [LlamaIndex](https://github.com/run-llama/llama_index), another leading open-source framework for building LLM apps: it uses the [You.com serarch API](https://documentation.you.com/quickstart) to get live search result and ask Llama2 about them.
+This demo app shows how to perform live data augmented generation tasks with Llama2 and [LlamaIndex](https://github.com/run-llama/llama_index), another leading open-source framework for building LLM apps: it uses the [You.com search API](https://documentation.you.com/quickstart) to get live search result and ask Llama2 about them.

 ## [WhatsApp Chatbot](whatsapp_llama2.md): Building a Llama-enabled WhatsApp Chatbot
 This step-by-step tutorial shows how to use the [WhatsApp Business API](https://developers.facebook.com/docs/whatsapp/cloud-api/overview), LangChain and Replicate to build a Llama-enabled WhatsApp chatbot.